noyonfroehampton/org.roehampton.OS.FuadHasanNoyon/week7.md

 * **Strengths:** SSH is properly secured (no root/password login), and the firewall is active.
 * **Remaining Risks:** As with any Linux system, kernel vulnerabilities may arise between patch cycles.
 This is mitigated by the *unattended-upgrades* service configured in Week 5.

+### **Score Analysis:**
+While a Hardening Index of 61 is a passing baseline, it falls short of the ideal 80+.
+This score is primarily constrained by my architectural decision to use the Ubuntu Desktop ISO (Week 1) rather than a minimal Server image.

+Bloatware: The desktop image includes GUI packages, printing services (CUPS), and sound drivers that Lynis flags as unnecessary attack surfaces for a server.

+Kernel Tuning: To maintain stability in the VirtualBox environment, I did not implement aggressive sysctl kernel tuning (e.g., disabling IPv6 or restricting kernel pointers), which would have significantly boosted the score.

+Future Improvement: To achieve a score >80, I would need to reinstall using the minimal Ubuntu Server ISO and implement a strict sysctl.conf hardening profile.

 ---

 ## 2. 🌐 Network Security Verification (Nmap)